 Yerevan, the heartbeat of a reborn country

-The journey begins in Yerevan, It's a sunny, contrasting capital, where monumental squares meet lively cafés.
-Between the majesty of the Place de la République, the breathtaking views from la Cascade and contemporary museums, the city is asserting a modern identity without ever renouncing its roots.
+The journey begins in Yerevan, a sunlit capital of striking contrasts, where monumental squares meet lively cafés.
+Between the majesty of the Place de la République, the breathtaking views from the Cascade and contemporary museums, the city is asserting a modern identity without ever renouncing its roots.
 Gastronomy, generous and fragrant, is already becoming a universal language.

 On the road to symbols: Ararat, wine and healing waters

-Leaving the capital, Armenia reveals its founding imagination. À Khor Virap, the first holy place in Christian Armenia, the Mount Ararat (located in Turkey) rises up, mythical and omnipresent.
+Leaving the capital, Armenia reveals its founding vision.
+In Khor Virap, the first holy place in Christian Armenia, the Mount Ararat (located in Turkey) rises up, mythical and omnipresent.
 Rising to 5,137 metres, it is an emblematic mountain not only for Armenia but also for biblical history.
 According to tradition, this is where Noah's Ark was stranded after the Flood.
-Further on, Areni perpetuates one of the world's oldest winemaking traditions, before Jermuk, With its lush green landscapes and mineral springs, the region is renowned for its spa.
+Further on, Areni perpetuates one of the world's oldest winemaking traditions, before Jermuk, famed for its thermal bath, offers a soothing pause among its green landscapes and mineral springs.

 Monasteries and canyons: stone and vertigo

 Highlight of the trip: the flight over the gorges of the Vorotan - a canyon some 2.7 km wide and 500 m deep - on board the cable car Wings of Tatev.
-Suspended between heaven and earth, your gaze takes in the immensity before reaching one of the country's spiritual jewels.
-Visit Tatev monastery, This austere, majestic site is a reminder of the extent to which faith, knowledge and isolation shaped medieval Armenia.
+Suspended between heaven and earth, the gaze sweeps across the immensity before settling on one of the nation’s spiritual gems.
+The Tatev monastery, austere and majestic, recalls how faith, learning, and isolation shaped medieval Armenia..
 At Khndzoresk, the suspension bridge adds a touch of adrenalin to this timeless journey.

 The sources of Armenian Christianity

-À Etchmiadzin, Armenia, the spiritual heart of the country, recounts its founding role in the history of Christianity.
-Not far away, the ruins of Zvartnots, One of the world's most important UNESCO-listed archaeological sites, it is an almost mystical sight, especially when Mount Ararat appears on the horizon.
-A day marked by silence, memory and the sacred.
+À Etchmiadzin' matenadaran, the spiritual heart of the country, Armenia showcases its pivotal role in the history of Christianity.
+Not far away, the ruins of Zvartnots, one of the world's most important UNESCO-listed archaeological sites, offer an almost mystical sight, especially when Mount Ararat appears on the horizon.
+A day imbued with silence, memory and the sacred.

 At an altitude of almost 2,000 metres, the Lake Sevan - the third largest lake in Western Asia - takes the breath away.
 Sandwiched between high mountains, this lake was described by Maxim Gorky, visiting the region, as « a piece of sky that fell to earth among the mountains ».
 Its blue-green waters, the mountains in the background and the monastery of Sevanavank create a picture of great serenity.
-Time slows down over lunch by the water, with fish on the menu.
-Salmo ischchan, a trout endemic to the lake.
+Time slows down over lunch by the water, with Salmo ischchanserved, a trout endemic to the lake.

 Latest glimpses of Yerevan, between knowledge and craftsmanship